neuro-inc/neuro-cli/python/README.md

 ### neuro store cp

-Copy files and directories
-Either SOURCE or DESTINATION should have storage:// scheme.
-If scheme is omitted, file:// scheme is assumed.
+Copy files and directories<br/>Either SOURCE or DESTINATION should have storage:// scheme.<br/>If scheme is omitted, file:// scheme is assumed.

 **Usage:**